norcross/airplane-mode/README.md

 ## Changelog:

+### Version 0.0.5 - 2015/04/02
+* fixed bug in update logic that was preventing checks when disabled (but activated). props @johnbillion

 ### Version 0.0.4 - 2015/04/02

 * added multiple checks for all the various theme and plugin update calls. props @chriscct7